PhuongHuynh9987/Shopaholic-Ecommerce/README.md

 #### 3. Steps:
   - Clone this repository
   - Start Eclips
-  - Copy all file to the Java environment
+  - Copy all files to the Java environment